m-ornj/StackArray/README.md

 - Fixed compile-time capacity.
 - Behaves like a standard array in usage and API.
 - Easily extended with custom buffer sizes.
+- Pure Swift implementation with no macros, code generation, or dependencies.

 ### Buffer Types & Capacity